cpetrich/counterfeit_DS18B20/README.md

 > License: CC BY.
 > Source: https://github.com/cpetrich/counterfeit_DS18B20/

-(Sensor information based on sensors or probes ordered well after 2019 are tagged with the year of addition, e.g. "*(2020)*".)
+(Sensor information based on sensors or probes ordered well after 2019 are either indicated as such or tagged with the year of addition, e.g. "*(2020)*".)

 ## TLDR; How do I know?
 If the ROM does not follow the pattern 28-xx-xx-xx-xx-00-00-xx then the DS18B20 sensor is a clone \[5\].